seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 The remaining 10% is from the removal of the ParamChecks.NullNotPermitted() mutation, which was unable to be killed with any additional test cases.

+### `CalculateRowTotal(Values2D, int, int[])`
+Initially, the mutation score for this was 90.47%.
+Two mutations survived.
+One surviving mutation was when the if(n!=null) was changed to if(true), and the other was removing the ParamChecks.NullNotPermitted() call.
+The ParamChecks call was not easily killed by an additional test case, and thus was not killed by any new test cases.
+The if(n!=null)->if(true) was easily killed, however.
+Since all the exisiting test cases never had a cell that contained a null value in them (n), this if statement was always evaluated to true anyways.
+Thus, to kill the mutant a new test case had to be devised where n==null at some point, and thus the test case would fail.
+The created test case was:
+`nullCell()` :Test case for calculateRowTotal to kill the mutant where "if(n!=null)" is changed to "if(true)".
+To catch this mutation, we make a test case where n (a cell value within the row we're calculating) is in fact equal to null, and thus should never reach inside of the aforementioned if statement.
+Since the mutant will (if(true)), the computed value will differ and thus the test case will fail, and the mutant killed.

+Adding this test case increased the mutation score from **90.47% to 95.24%.**

 ## Range test classes